 CAMERA evaluates the impact of EU mobility-related projects through innovative data-driven techniques.
-Below find the 4 pillar methodology specifically designed for CAMERA.
+The figure below shows the 4 pillar methodology specifically designed for CAMERA.

-CAMERA is funded by European Commission (H2020).
-CAMERA presents an innovative solution for assessing and reporting (air) mobility research and pursues win-win opportunities with other research domains, while guaranteeing strategic support to European Commission and ACARE WG1.
+The CAMERA project has received funding from the European Union’s Horizon 2020 (H2020) research and innovation programme under grant agreement No. 769606.
+It is a response to the H2020 "Identification of gaps, barriers and needs in the aviation research" call (MG1.5-2017).
+CAMERA was launched in November 2017 for a duration of 48 months.
+CAMERA presents an innovative solution for assessing and reporting (air) mobility research and pursues win-win opportunities with other research domains, while guaranteeing strategic support to the European Commission and ACARE WG1.

 Read the latest news, press releases and deliverables about CAMERA in our blog.

-Establishes a performance framework for mobility-related, public-funded research programmes, projects and initiatives within the (air) transport field.
-This includes, but is not restricted to: FP7, H2020, SESAR, CleanSky, Future Emerging Technologies, SME actions, national and international programmes.
-CAMERA make use of automatic tools (data mining, text mining, web scraping) and previously completed work (through past initiatives like CATER) to maximise efficiency.
+Establishes a performance framework for mobility-related, public-funded research programmes, projects and initiatives in the (air) transport field.
+This includes, but is not restricted to, FP7, H2020, SESAR, CleanSky, Future Emerging Technologies, SME actions, and national and international programmes.
+CAMERA makes use of automatic tools (data mining, text mining, web scraping) and previously completed work (through past initiatives like CATER) to maximise efficiency.
 CAMERA will consolidate, label and sort the various initiatives by micro-level detail through a novel multi-layer, multi-factor approach.

 Identifies the current and future research gaps along with the innovation bottlenecks.
-This step will draw insights from the quantitative performance assessment from Pillar B, by ensuring that different configurations, such as temporal and geographic scales, along with traffic and passenger scenarios, are considered.
+This step will draw insights from the quantitative performance assessment in Pillar B, by ensuring that different configurations, such as temporal and geographic scales, along with traffic and passenger scenarios, are considered.
 This Pillar combines expert judgement with qualitative and quantitative assessments.
-This identification of gaps and bottlenecks, and the formulations for addressing these challenges, is one of the main CAMERA outcomes expected so that the path towards long-term goals can be followed.
+This identification of gaps and bottlenecks, and the formulations for addressing these challenges, will be one of the main outcomes of CAMERA, ensuring that the path towards long-term goals can be followed.

-CAMERA will pursue a direct and close cooperation with ACARE Working Group 1, the EC, sister CSA program "OPTICS2", and all of the relevant mobility EU stakeholders.
-The main goal of this cooperation is to ensure bi-directional inputs regarding the research agenda goals, assessment results, and challenges.
-CAMERA Pillar D will also examine synergies with other sectors and (non) -EU stakeholders, by organising workshops where needed, to identify and solve common challenges, make the most of available resources, mitigate common risks and foster cross-domain knowledge discovery and sharing across stakeholders and initiatives.
+CAMERA will pursue a direct and close cooperation with ACARE Working Group 1, the EC, the "OPTICS2" sister CSA, and all of the relevant EU mobility stakeholders.
+The main goal of this cooperation is to ensure bi-directional input regarding the research agenda goals, assessment results, and challenges.
+By organising workshops where needed, CAMERA Pillar D will also examine synergies with other sectors and stakeholders to identify and solve common challenges, make the most of available resources, mitigate common risks, and foster cross-domain knowledge discovery and sharing.
 Pillar D goals include cross-domain consultation, dissemination and communication, and the production of a series of four annual reviews, the "Mobility Reports", consolidating the outcomes of all the pillars.